NJACKWinterOfCode/onRoad/README.md

 <br>

-An App to find and share rides (and thus, reduce cost, reduce pollution and also traffic) Aim of the app is to provide rides to passengers in private or public cars at reduced costs, depenbding on the availability.
+An App to find and share rides (and thus, reduce cost, reduce pollution and also traffic).
+Aim of the app is to provide rides to passengers in private or public cars at reduced costs, depending on the availability.

 <br>